 The UniLearning website is an online tutorial developed by the universities of Wollongong, Melbourne and Western Sydney.
 It has an easy-to-follow navigation system and interactive exercises (including referencing) with automated feedback.

 The University of Canberra has an Academic Skills Program that provides some useful information on learning, writing and studying at University.

 Help with academic writing

-The St Cloud State University provides a comprehensive Online Literacy Program although it is important to note that the referencing system used by St Cloud State University differs from the system preferred by the Faculty of Education and Social Work.
+The St Cloud State University provides a comprehensive Online Literacy Program although it is important to note that the referencing system used by St Cloud State University differs from the system preferred by the Sydney School of Education and Social Work.

 The latest version of the Oxford English Dictionary is available online at http://www.oed.com/.